warp-contracts/warp-dre-node/README.md

 2. You need to have Arweave wallet.
 You can generate it using:
     1. [arweave wallet](https://arweave.app/add).
 You can download the wallet using the download button in the [wallet setting](https://arweave.app/settings).
-    2. Generate a new wallet using script: `yarn generate-arweave-wallet`
+    2. Generate a new wallet using script: `mkdir .secrets && yarn generate-arweave-wallet`
+    3. Script will generate arweave keys, you should past JSON string in `NODE_JWK_KEY` env variable in `.env` file
    > ⚠️ Don't use wallets with real funds for test/development proposes.
 3. [NodeJS](https://nodejs.org/en/download/)
 4. [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/)